-These forms and instructions are available from our Taxpayer Assistance Center or by calling our voice mail forms request line at (785) 296-4937.
+This rebate is claimed on Kansas Form K-40H, Kansas Homestead Refund Claim.
+This form and instructions are available from our Taxpayer Assistance Center, your county clerk's office, and other places of convenience throughout the state, or by calling our voice mail forms request line: (785) 296-4937.